enrique95ae/Sahara/readme.md

 Sahara Mobile Shopping Application:

-This is the github for our CS443 (Software Engineering) project.
+This is the repository for our CS443 (Software Engineering) project.

 This project is being developed using Xamarin.